-- 1. Psalms report (5 % of final grade): Students are required to read Psalms 1, 8, 51, 104, 119, and 145 slowly and prayerfully at least four times over the course of the semester.
-Students will provide a reading report on the second exam indicating whether or not they have done so.
-Due Tuesday, December 14, 2021. - 2.
-Reading report (20 % of final grade): Attached to the exam, students will turn in a reading report stating the percentage of the assigned readings (by page count) that they have read with reasonable care over the course of the semester.
-Due Tuesday, December 14, 2021. - 3.
-Exam (50 % of final grade): Students will take one exam which will test their critical grasp of doctrinal topics covered in class lectures, readings, catholic creeds, and the Reformed confessions as well as their ability to communicate doctrinal topics in a clear and cogent manner.
-Due Tuesday, December 14, 2021. - 4.
-Research paper (25 % of final grade): Students will write 12-15 page research paper on one of the topics treated in the course.
+- 1. Psalms report (5% of final grade): Students are required to read Psalms 1, 8, 51, 104, 119, and 145 slowly and prayerfully at least four times over the course of the semester.
+Students will state in the final exam whether or not they have done so.
+Due Tuesday, December 13, 2022, at 11:59pm. - 2.
+Westminster Shorter Catechism Exam (10% of final grade): Students will memorize and be tested on WSC Q&A 1-19.
+Due Tuesday, December 13, 2022, at 11:59pm. - 3.
+Reading report (20% of final grade): Students will state in the final exam document the percentage of the assigned readings (by page count) that they have read with reasonable care over the course of the semester.
+Due Tuesday, December 13, 2022, at 11:59pm. - 4.
+Research Paper (25% of final grade): Students will write a 12-15 page research paper on one of the topics treated in the course.
 Papers will be evaluated based on their ability (1) to articulate a clear thesis that rests upon sound biblical and theological argumentation and that addresses the strongest counterarguments to the thesis; (2) to engage with appropriate scholarly resources (at least ten, with bibliography attached); (3) to follow the prescribed format (double spaced, Times New Roman font, Turabian format).
 For more details on the research paper, see below: "How to research and write a research paper."
-Due Wednesday, December 8, 2021.
+Due Wednesday, December 7, 2022, at 11:00am. - Final Exam (40% of final grade): Students will take one exam which will test their critical grasp ofdoctrinal topics covered in class lectures, readings, catholic creeds, and the Reformed confessions as well as their ability to communicate doctrinal topics in a clear and cogent manner.
+Due Tuesday, December 13, 2022, at 11:59pm.